themanual/ebooks/issue-1/EPUB/html/content/author-2-article.md

 type:   article
 ---

-> I fear that we are beginning to design ourselves to suit digital models of us, and I worry about a leaching of empathy and humanity in that process.[^lanier]
+> I fear that we are beginning to design ourselves to suit digital models of us, and I worry about a leaching of empathy and humanity in that process.
 >
-> <cite>— Jaron Lanier</cite>
+> <cite>— Jaron Lanier</cite>[^lanier]

 Specks.
 All of them, even from just seven stories up.
 We’re on the roof, and you can’t hear what they’re saying.
 You can’t see what they’re wearing, or the looks on their faces.
 You can’t see if someone is holding a shopping bag or what may be in it.
 A red dab follows closely behind a yellow dab.
 Seven stories up and I can’t tell the difference between a kid being dragged along by his arm and a woman being held at gunpoint for her purse.
 Distance makes the world blurry.
 There are no identities.
 There is no vocabulary.
 The only language is velocity.
 They are a school of fish swimming through pavement.